1992 Great Britain Lions tour: Third Test

 Laurie Daley scored the first try of the game midway through the second half.
 Andrew Ettingshausen played the ball only 5 metres out from the Lions line and Brad Fittler, back in the side after missing the Melbourne test, ran infield from dummy half.
 He stepped back inside and popped a pass to Daley who juggled the ball, but managed to get through the tackle of Schofield and Shaun Edwards to get it down for a try amidst howls of protests from Phil Clarke who was claiming a knock on.
 Meninga missed the difficult conversion but the Aussies led 12-4.
 Then with 15 minutes remaining, Meninga put the Aussies further ahead with a try from a Laurie Daley kick.
 Meninga won the race to the ball despite a number of Lions converging before powering through the tackle of Edwards and Denis Betts to plant the ball down and give the Aussies a match winning 16-4 lead.
 Martin Offiah finally showed his speed to give the Lions some hope in the last 5 minutes, After Dermott hit Meninga in a side on tackle which caused the Australian captain to spill the ball, Offiah toed ahead a loose ball 30 metres out from his line before regathering and racing 50 metres to score under the posts with only Kevin Walters in pursuit.
 Eastwood converted to see the Lions trim the lead to 16-10, but that was as close as they got as the Australian's held out Great Britain to retain The Ashes that they had held since 1974.

 Australian forward Brad Clyde was awarded with the Harry Sunderland Medal for the Player of the Series.

 The Ashes series was televised in Australia by Seven Network with commentary provided by Graeme Hughes, Pat Welsh and former Australian captain Wally Lewis.
+For the first time, the entire tour was televised back into Britain through Sky Sports with commentary from Eddie Hemmings, former Great Britain World Cup winning hooker Mike Stephenson with an injured Jonathan Davies doing the sideline reporting.
+The series was also televised into New Zealand via TV3 with Australian David Morrow calling all three tests, joined in Sydney by former South Sydney and Balmain coach Bill Anderson, in Melbourne by New Zealand test captain Gary Freeman, and in Brisbane by former Australian lock forward Wayne Pearce.